Cubulating mapping tori of some polynomial growth free group automorphisms: Background

 \subsection{Cubical small-cancellation theory}

-We review the following background from \cite{WiseIsraelHierarchy}, which plays a role in the proof of Theorem~\ref{thm:technical cyc hnn cubed} below.
+We review background from \cite{Wise:QCH}.
 Throughout, $\widetilde X$ denotes a CAT(0) cube complex and $X$ a nonpositively-curved cube complex.
 For a hyperplane $\widetilde{U}$ of $\widetilde{X}$, we denote by $N(\widetilde{U})$ its \emph{carrier}, i.e. the union of all closed cubes intersecting $\widetilde{U}$.
-We do the same for (immersed) hyperplanes in $X$.
-The \emph{systole} $\systole{X}$ is the infimal length of an essential combinatorial closed path in $X$.
+We do the same for immersed hyperplanes in $X$.
+More background on cubical presentations appears in \cite[Sec.
+3.b]{Wise:QCH}, but the main definition is: